MR-Addict/mdbook-embedify/docs/src/ignore-embeds.md

 ## Priorities

-Block ignore has higher priority than inline ignore, so if you wrap an inline ignore in a block ignore, it will keep as it is and not be rendered.
+Block ignore has **higher** priority than inline ignore, so if you wrap an inline ignore in a block ignore, it will keep as it is and will not be changed.

 For example: